seanebones-lang/mars/LAUNCH_EXECUTION_PLAN_OCT_25_2025.md

 ---

-## 🛠️ DEVELOPER CREATURE COMFORTS: "I'VE BEEN THERE" FEATURES
+##  DEVELOPER CREATURE COMFORTS: "I'VE BEEN THERE" FEATURES

 ### Why These Matter
 These aren't in any PRD.
 VCs won't ask for them.
 But they're what developers **actually want** at 2 AM when nothing is working.
-They scream "Built by developers who actually code every day."
+They scream "Built by developers who actually code ehighly day."

 **The Philosophy**: Each feature says "I've been in your shoes."

 ### Week 1: Pain Killers (60-80 hours total)
 **Timeline**: Post-Launch Week 5
-**Status**: PLANNED 📋
+**Status**: PLANNED

 #### 1. Regex Builder/Explainer
 ```typescript